-2.7.5.2 Overview of the Constituent Fate and Transport Processes
+2.7.6.2 Overview of the Constituent Fate and Transport Processes

-As previously discussed, the landfill consists of municipal solid waste.
+As previously discussed, the landfill consists primarily of municipal solid waste.
 Some potential industrial wastes have been identified, but they are small in area and do not comprise a significant portion of the volume of the waste.
 This is expected based on the historical use of the landfill for disposal of municipal waste from Chatham Township and nearby municipalities.
 The surface of the landfill in some areas is covered by a thin soil layer and/or vegetation; in other areas, municipal waste is visible at the ground surface.

 Precipitation that falls on the landfill either transpires back to the atmosphere, recharges groundwater in the shallow water-bearing zone, or runs off to the neighboring wetlands or surface-water bodies (i.e., the ponds, Loantaka Brook and Black Brook).
 The shallow groundwater beneath the Site occurs in a thin, sandy and silty material that extends to 15 to 25 feet bgs.
 The landfill and shallow water-bearing zone are underlain by a thick, continuous, plastic clay unit.
 RI soil borings indicate that this unit is at least 25 feet thick and literature values indicate that it is more than 100 feet thick and locally as much as 128 feet thick at the east end of the GSNWR (Minard, 1967).
 This clay unit is a barrier to vertical groundwater flow and constituent migration, protecting the underlying water-bearing material.
 Given the relatively low levels of constituents in the shallow water-bearing zone beneath the landfill, the nearby availability of surface discharge areas, and the thickness and lack of permeability of the clay, impacts to groundwater beneath the clay unit are not expected.